nicholas-miklaucic/ood-materials/README.md

 Other things that are planned:
  - Config support for changing out datasets, using the splits I made
  - Replacing `Adam` with `AdamW`
+ - LR scheduling
+ - Config support for changing what datasets get passed to the adversarial data